2018210744/starter-hugo-research-group/content/en/home/contact.md

 # Contact widget.
 widget = "contact"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 130  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

 title = "Contact Us"
 subtitle = "State Key Laboratory of Intelligent Technology and Systems, Department of Computer Science and Technology, Beijing University of Posts and Telecommunications"